 - If the tooth is structurally sound and the crown still fits properly, Dr. Zimmerman will clean the area and then replace the crown.

 - If the tooth has been affected by decay, Dr. Zimmerman will need to prepare the tooth again by removing the decay and then making a new filling or crown to replace the old one.

 - If you don't have insurance coverage right now or the waiting period has not been met on your insurance there may be temporary procedures Dr. Zimmerman could do until your insurance starts; such as temporary fillings or temporary crowns.
-Though these procedures may not be covered by your insurance either they may be less costly then a permanent solution however, keep in mind, they are only meant to last a short time.
+Though these procedures may not be covered by your insurance either they may be less costly than a permanent solution, however, keep in mind, they are only meant to last a short time.

 Disclaimer: Dr. Zimmerman does NOT recommend and has no knowledge of the reliability of any temporary dental products mentioned in this article except the products used in his office by him